How do we deal with an “apathetic” public? Or is that the wrong question for us to be asking?

 In the old days, most people thought you could not fight progress or City Hall.
-All that has changed.
-After 20 years of high-profile development fights all over the country, every man and woman believes they can fight back and win.
+But after 20 years of high-profile development fights all over the country, every man and woman now believes they can fight back and win.

 In the first of a three part series, Patrick Fox draws on results from his firm’s public attitudes survey on what Americans think of development and the planning process.

 Stuart Andreason provides highlights from the “Technicity” course — about the good, the bad, and the unknown of using technology for public engagement.